CYCLING PERFORMANCE TIPS

 some athletes develop indigestion or bowel problems (both constipation and diarrhea) on iron

-supplements, and these symptoms are dose related.
+supplements, symptoms which are dose related.

 - recheck a blood count after two to four weeks of oral to assure the iron is being